nikitavoloboev/data/focusing/rules.md

 - Delimit files that have spaces with `-` instead of `_`.
 - Use switch cases over long ifs.
 - Function name should describe what it does, not when it's run.
 Good function names summarize what happens inside.
+- Make sure to copy things correctly, when copying from docs/internet.

 ## Commenting